lprsd/python-restconsumer/README.rst

 Spend your time reading through the documentation of the REST API that you are trying to consume rather than another class wrapper built around it.
 You get a dictionary of the received JSON.
 Wrapping those in classes is hardly pythonic or transparent, nor does it allow you to store it in a database without enough changes.
 Might as well deal with the received data directly.

-Credits: API has been inspired by http://mike.verdone.ca/twitter/, since 3 years: http://weblog.becomingguru.com/2009/05/awesome-python-twitter-library-see.html
+Credits: API has been inspired by http://mike.verdone.ca/twitter/, about 2 years ago: http://weblog.becomingguru.com/2009/05/awesome-python-twitter-library-see.html
 While that one is twitter only, this is intended as a generic wrapper.
-With requests in the scene doing all the hard work, this is simple.
+With requests in the scene doing all the hard work, this should be simpler.

 TODO:

 * Returning mutated self is not a good idea.
-Return new objects.
+Return new objects.    - Done.
 * Enable oAuth
 * Enable all parameters taken by requests.
 Lazy content fetch, with header only, ...
 * Provide services.py, that provides various classes, that document end points of various services, so developer can import bing and get going.